jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (c) proceedings under section 108 for enforcement of a work order of the Tribunal;—

 ### 95 Proceedings usually to be in public
-(1) Except as provided in subsection (2), the proceedings of the Tribunal shall be conducted in public.
+(1) Except as provided in subsections (1A) and (2), the proceedings of the Tribunal shall be conducted in public.
+(1A) If the proceedings relate to withdrawal from a tenancy under section 56B, the Tribunal must order that the whole of the hearing be held in private.
-(2) The Tribunal may, on the application of any party to the proceedings or on its own initiative, and after having due regard to the interests of the parties and to the public interest, order that the whole or any part of the hearing shall be held in private.
+(2) In any other case, the Tribunal may, on the application of any party to the proceedings or on its own initiative, and after having due regard to the interests of the parties and to the public interest, order that the whole or any part of the hearing shall be held in private.
 (3)
 (4)

 ### 95A Suppression orders
 (1) The Tribunal must, on the application of a party that has wholly or substantially succeeded in proceedings, order that the party’s name or identifying particulars not be published, unless the Tribunal considers that publication is in the public interest or is justified because of the party’s conduct or any other circumstances of the case.
+(1A) The Tribunal must, in any proceedings that relate to withdrawal from a tenancy under section 56B, order that the name and any identifying particulars of the parties not be published.
 (2) The Tribunal must, if the chief executive acts in the place of a party under section 124A, order that the name and any identifying particulars of that party not be published.
-(3) Subsection (4) applies to proceedings whether or not subsection (1) or (2) also applies to the proceedings.
+(3) Subsection (4) applies to proceedings whether or not any of subsections (1) to (2) also applies to the proceedings.
 (4) The Tribunal may, on the application of any party to proceedings or on its own initiative, having regard to the interests of the parties and to the public interest, order that all or part of the evidence given or the name or any identifying particulars of any witness or party not be published.
 (5) An order under subsection (4) may be made subject to any conditions that the Tribunal considers appropriate.
-(6) An order under subsection (4), or a condition under subsection (5), must not be inconsistent with subsection (1) or (2) (to the extent that those subsections also apply to the proceedings).
+(6) An order under subsection (4), or a condition under subsection (5), must not be inconsistent with any of subsections (1) to (2) (to the extent that those subsections also apply to the proceedings).

 ### 96 Further provisions relating to procedure generally
 (1) The Tribunal may adjourn a hearing at any time and from time to time and place to place, upon the application of either party to the proceedings or of its own motion, and on such terms as it thinks fit.